Seeking to put God’s love into action; Habitat for Humanity brings people together to build homes, communities and hope.

-Fort Collins Habitat for Humanity, an ecumenical Christian housing ministry is an affiliate of Habitat International.
+Fort Collins Habitat for Humanity, is a nonprofit, ecumenical Christian housing ministry and an affiliate of Habitat International.
 Habitat builds houses in partnership with families in need, giving them hope to rise above discouraging, ever-increasing housing costs by partnering with them as they build and buy their own home.
 The strength and foundation of a home can be the hope that transforms the life of a family.

 Our mission is to build safe, decent, and affordable homes in partnership with hard-working families in need.
 This grassroots effort is made possible through the generous donations of materials, money, and labor from members of the Fort Collins community.